bacdillon/AutomationPlayground/PowerPlatform/Airline Flight Delays Dashboard/README.md

 ## 10. AI Capabilities

-This project doesn't use AI — it's a traditional, well-constructed Power BI report.
-Its strength is in clear data visualization and interactive design: presenting a large, complex dataset (flight records across many airlines and cities) in a way that's genuinely easy to explore and understand at a glance.
+This project doesn't use AI.
+It is a traditional, constructed Power BI report.
+Its strength is to show clear data visualization and interactive design.
+Presenting a large, complex dataset (flight records across many airlines and cities) in a way that easy to explore and understand at a glance.

 ## 11. User Interactions